CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_Swift.md

 - Purpose:
 It checks if a given module (e.g., UIKit, Foundation, etc.) can be imported for the current platform.
-Useful for writing platform-specific code without causing errors on platforms where certain modules are unavailable1.
+Useful for writing platform-specific code without causing errors on platforms where certain modules are unavailable.
 - Example:
 Suppose you want to use UIKit on iOS and AppKit on macOS:
 Swift